Skip to main content

 This is what it looks like at sea after the carrying line has been set out.

-This fall, between 7.5 and 8.5 km of rope with sugar kelp will be put into the sea each week.
-Transferring the kelp requires resources, staff and equipment, which is why it takes over two months.
-The exact amount that is put into the water each week will vary, depending on the weather, but in total it will be between 60 and 70 km of rope.
+This season, it is produced 20 km of thin ropes with sugar kelp and 80 km of thin ropes with winged kelp.
+Transferring the kelp requires resources, staff and equipment, which is why it takes at least 6 weeks.
+The exact amount that is put into the water each week will vary, depending on the weather, but in total it will be between 70 km of rope.

 Easy to grow